open-telemetry/opentelemetry-collector-contrib/extension/jmxmetricsextension/README.md

 ### Overview

-The JMX Metrics Extension will work in conjunction with the upcoming [OpenTelemetry JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/pull/4) to report metrics from a target MBean server using your custom `otel` helper-utilizing Groovy script.
+The JMX Metrics Extension will work in conjunction with the [OpenTelemetry JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/master/contrib/jmx-metrics/README.md) to report metrics from a target MBean server using a built-in or your custom `otel` helper-utilizing Groovy script.

 Status: alpha